‘Trump’s Game of Thrones’: How Ronna McDaniel Survived So Long as RNC Chair

 “She is a great fundraiser and has star power,” he said.

-Warm wishes coming back to you, Elizabeth
+Warm wishes to all of you, Elizabeth